Commercial Litigation and Dispute Resolution

 - State court proceedings in Germany must be held in German.

 Any submissions must be made in German.
-The Court may require any relevant document, even those written in understandable English, to be translated into Germany by a sworn-in translator
+The Court may require any relevant document, even those written in understandable English, to be translated into German by a sworn-in translator

 - State court proceedings may take longer due to appeal and review proceedings.